1986–87 Albanian Cup

 1986–87 Albanian Cup (Kupa e Shqipërisë) was the thirty-fifth season of Albania's annual cup competition.
 It began in August 1986 with the First Round and ended in May 1987 with the Final matches.
 The winners of the competition qualified for the 1987-88 first round of the UEFA Europa League.
 17 Nëntori were the defending champions, having won their seventh Albanian Cup last season.
 The cup was won by Vllaznia.

 The rounds were played in a two-legged format similar to those of European competitions.
 If the aggregated score was tied after both games, the team with the higher number of away goals advanced.
 If the number of away goals was equal in both games, the match was decided by extra time and a penalty shootout, if necessary.

 First round

-Games were played on August, 1986.
+Games were played in August 1986.